-Andrea Palladio's Four Books of Architecture (trans.
+Andrea Palladio's Four Books on Architecture (trans.
 Robert Tavernor and Richard Schofield, MIT Press, 1997) presents an amazing array of drawing techniques that show buildings cut in plan and section and even hybrid drawings that show elevations and sections in one drawing.
-There are drawings complete with dimensional rules for laying out the relative proportions of rooms.
-You can even see hints about construction techniques and structural gestures in the form of trusses, arches, and columns.
+You can see hints about construction techniques and structural gestures in the form of trusses, arches, and columns.

-These representations were simplified expressions of a project, and often they were idealized versions of the building-not necessarily how the building was built.
+These representations were meant as simplified expressions of a project, and often they were idealized versions of the building-not necessarily how the building was built.
 The drawings were communication and documentation tools, themselves works of detailed craftsmanship.
 In those days (14th-17th centuries), the architect was brought up in the tradition of building and had integral knowledge of how buildings were constructed.
-Palladio, like many other architects of his day, grew up as a stone mason.
+Palladio, like many other architects of his day, grew up as a stonemason.
 Building techniques were deeply embedded in the construction trades, which in turn spawned the great architects of the time.
-Other master masons and sculptors include the likes of Filippo Brunelleschi, Giovanni Bernini, and Francesco Borromini.
-These architects are often referred to as the master builders-they were integrated into all facets of the design and construction of architecture.
+Other master masons and sculptors who were also architects include the likes of Filippo Brunelleschi, Giovanni Bernini, and Francesco Borromini.
+These architects are often referred to as the master builders, because they were involved in all facets of the design and construction of buildings.

-Over time, however, architecture became more and more academic as building typologies solidified, and classical reconstructions on paper and in model form became part of the formative education of the architect.
+Over time, however, architecture became more and more academic as building typologies solidified, and under the influence of Beaux Arts tradition, classical reconstructions on paper and in model form became part of the formative education of the architect.
 The design profession began its gradual separation from the building trades.
 The notion of design process and iterative problem solving became critical attributes of a design professional-in many cases superseding knowledge of construction means and methods.

 With modern architecture, solving abstract spatial problems, accommodating programmatic elements, and experimenting with new materials became driving forces.
 The machine age and the promise of mass production were idealized and fully embraced.
-Le Corbusier's (1887-1965) romantic vision of steamships and automobiles inspiring a new generation of architecture took hold, and buildings became increasingly machine-like.
-Consider all the office towers and commercial office parks that have emerged, with their internal mechanical systems used to keep the building operational.
+Le Corbusier's (1887-1965) romantic vision of steamships and automobiles inspired a new generation of architecture, and buildings became increasingly machine-like.
+Consider all the office towers and commercial office parks that have emerged, each with internal mechanical systems to keep them operational.

 As buildings continued to grow in complexity, both technically and programmatically, the architect grew more removed from the act of physical construction.
 Modern materials such as steel and reinforced concrete became prevalent, and complex building systems were introduced.
 In turn, the production of more detailed drawings became a legal and practical requirement.
-Structural engineers and mechanical engineers were added to the process, as specialized knowledge of building systems grew.
+Structural engineers and mechanical engineers were added to the process, as need for specialized knowledge of building systems grew.
 No longer could the architect expect to produce a few simple drawings and have a building erected.
-Complexity in building systems demanded greater amounts of information, and this information was delivered in the form of larger and larger construction document sets.
-Architects today find themselves drafting, producing details, working with a wide range of consultants, and still having to create sketches for contractors in the field.
+Complexity in building systems demanded greater amounts of information, and this information was delivered in the form of larger and more complex construction document sets.
+Architects today find themselves drafting, producing details, working with a wide range of consultants, and still having to create sketches for contractors in the field in order to resolve the complexity of construction assemblies.

 The traditional production of plans, sections, and elevations continues to this day, but with far more drawings than in the days of Palladio.
-At the same time, we ask: Will all these drawings be necessary in the near future?
-Will the adoption of BIM lead to new delivery methods, new forms of construction, and new roles for the architect?
-Can a shift in technology lead to a shift in thinking about building?
+At the same time, we ask these questions: Will all these drawings be necessary in the near future?
+Will the adoption of BIM lead to new ways of communicating the design, new delivery methods, new forms of construction, and new roles for the architect?
+Can a shift in technology lead to a shift in thinking about the building process?